quicwg/base-drafts/draft-ietf-quic-transport.md

   STOP_SENDING frame ({{frame-stop-sending}})

-Applications also need to be informed of state changes on streams, including when the peer has initiated, reset, or aborted reading on a stream; when new data is available; and when data can or cannot be written to the stream due to flow control.
+Applications also need to be informed of state changes on streams, including when the peer has opened or reset a stream, when a peer aborts reading on a stream, when new data is available, and when data can or cannot be written to the stream due to flow control.

 # Stream States {#stream-states}